temporalio/documentation/docs-src/cli/env/set.md

 ---

 The `temporal env set` command sets the value for an environmental property.
+Property names match CLI option names.

+`temporal env set prod.tls-cert-path /home/my-user/certs/cluster.cert`

 Properties can be set for the entire system, such as the frontend address:
 `temporal env set local.address 127.0.0.1:7233`

-Use the options listed below to change the command's behavior.
+Use the following options to change the command's behavior.

 - [--fields](/cli/cmd-options/fields)